timescale/docs.timescale.com-content/getting-started/scaling-out.md

 Hypertables are used to handle large amount of data by chunking it up in smaller pieces, chunks, allowing operations to execute efficiently.
-When the amount of data grows beyond what you can handle with a single machine, you can distribute the data over several machines by using *distributed hypertables*.
+When the amount of data grows beyond what you can handle with a single machine, you can distribute the data chunks over several machines by using *distributed hypertables*.

-Distributed hypertables are similar to normal hypertables, but they add an additional layer of partitioning of the hypertable and distribute the hypertable partitions on *data nodes*.
+Distributed hypertables are similar to normal hypertables, but they add an additional layer of partitioning of the hypertable by distributing chunks across *data nodes*.

 In the multi-node topology ([architecture][]), all nodes are TimescaleDB instances.
 The data are distributed and stored in TimescaleDB instances, called data nodes.